Ambien is a brand name for the popularly prescribed sleeping medication zolpidem tartrate.

 NICE further reinforces that Ambien should only be prescribed when non-drug measures such as sleep hygiene, counselling and CBT have failed and when the insomnia is severe, disabling or causing extreme distress.

 The prescribing guidelines from NICE recognise that Zolpidem has some severe and potentially very serious side effects.
-This is why they should not be prescribed as the first-line of treatment for sleep problems and only used as a short term measure.
+This is why they should not be prescribed as the first line of treatment for sleep problems and only be used as a short-term measure.